pedroidc/pedroidc.github.io/_pages/cv.md

 <!--   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul> -->
+* Digital Signal Processing
+  * Undergraduation course at the Federal University of ABC
+  * First quadrimester, 2015
+* Digital Signal Processing
+* Information Theory and Coding

 Awards
 ======
-* Excellence Academy Award 2016 - Federal University of ABC First place in the Information Engineering postgraduate programme.
+* Excellence Academy Award 2016 - Federal University of ABC
+  * First place in the Information Engineering postgraduate programme.
 This award is granted to the best postgraduate students at the Federal University of ABC.